🚀 #1 Rated CAPM Prep — Trusted by 20,000+ Candidates

 💡

-Get the complete CAPM Study Guide with all strategies →
+Get the full CAPM Study Guide with all strategies →

 CAPM vs PMP: Which PMI Certification is Right for You?

 The most common question from entry-level candidates is whether to start with CAPM or go straight for the PMP.
-The answer depends entirely on your current experience level.
+Honestly, the answer comes down to one thing: how much PM work experience you have right now.

 FeatureCAPMPMP